What Agile Enterprise Administrators Do

-It is possible for enterprise administrators to take an evolutionary/agile approach to development, if they choose to work this way (many unfortunately don’t, see below).
-Effective enterprise administrators:
+It is possible for enterprise administrators to take an evolutionary/agile approach to their work, if they choose to work this way (many unfortunately don’t, see below).
+Agile enterprise administrators:

-Work in a collaborative manner.
-They work side by side with people on project teams as needed.
-They don’t dictate or try to enforce standards or procedures nor do they try to control the project team.
+- Work in a collaborative manner.
+They work side by side with people on development teams as needed.
+Agile enterprise administrators don’t dictate or try to enforce standards or procedures nor do they try to control the team.
 They realize that their primary goal is to enable teams to effectively work within the bounds of their organization, and that the most effective way to do this is through collaboration.

-Work in an evolutionary manner.
-Enterprise administrators will need to support agile software development teams, and because these teams work in an evolutionary manner the enterprise administrators must also work this way.
-The implication is that the administrators won’t have complete project artifacts to work with – e.g you can’t insist that a development team puts a logical data model in place before you’ll help them to identify potential data sources.
+- Work in an evolutionary manner.
+Agile enterprise administrators will need to support agile software development teams, and because these teams work in an evolutionary manner the enterprise administrators must also work this way.
+The implication is that they won’t have complete artifacts to work with, e.g you can’t insist that a development team puts a logical data model in place before you’ll help them to identify potential data sources.
 Agile teams take an agile approach to data modeling and will refactor their database schemas as needed.

-Work with the enterprise architects.
-Enterprise administrators work closely with enterprise architects to communicate the constraints imposed by the current environment to the architects.
-More importantly the enterprise administrators need to understand the future direction envisioned by the enterprise architects to ensure that their efforts support the long-term direction of your organization.
+- Work with the enterprise architects.
+Agile enterprise administrators work closely with enterprise architects to communicate the constraints imposed by the current environment to the architects.
+More importantly the agile enterprise administrators need to understand the future direction envisioned by the enterprise architects to ensure that their efforts support the long-term direction of your organization.

-Take an agile approach to Master Data Management (MDM).
+A specific activity that an agile enterprise data administator may do is take an agile approach to Master Data Management (MDM).
 The goals of MDM are to promote a shared foundation of common data definitions within your organization, to reduce data inconsistency within your organization, and to improve overall return on your IT investment.
-There is nothing inherently special about MDM -- it doesn’t need to be complex nor bureaucratic -- you can in fact take an agile approach to MDM if you choose to.
-The critical concepts to accept are that MDM is both an enterprise-level issue and a project-level issue, and that the only way for MDM to succeed is for it to enhance data-oriented efforts on development projects and not hamper their overall progress.
+There is nothing inherently special about MDM — it doesn’t need to be complex nor bureaucratic — you can in fact take an agile approach to MDM if you choose to.
+The critical concepts to accept are that MDM is both an enterprise-level issue and a team-level issue, and that the only way for MDM to succeed is for it to enhance data-oriented efforts on development teams and not hamper their overall progress.
 Traditional approaches to MDM typically do the exact opposite, and as a result struggle to provide value.